Myanmar kyat: Third kyat

 In 1952, the Union Bank of Burma formed a currency board which took over control of the issuing of currency and a more important change to the currency was the introduction of the decimal system in which 1 kyat was decimalised into 100 pyas.

 On 12 February 1958, the Union Bank of Burma introduced the first kyat notes, in denominations of K 1/-, Ks.
 5/-, Ks.
 10/- and Ks.
 100/-.
 These were very similar in design to the last series of rupee notes, issued earlier.
 Later on, 21 August 1958, Ks.
 20/- and Ks.
 50/- notes were introduced.
 The Ks.
 50/- and Ks.
 100/- notes were demonetised on 15 May 1964.
 This was the first of several demonetisations, ostensibly carried out with the aim of fighting black marketeering.

-Ever since the Third Kyat was introduced, the Burmese currency has no indication of the date in which the note came into circulation nor the signature of the issuing authority.
+Ever since the Third Kyat was introduced, the Burmese currency has had no indication of the date on which the note came into circulation, nor the signature of the issuing authority.